neverset123/YWHome/_posts/2020-09-20-Python Pandas.md

 ---

 ## manipulate dataframe
+dataframe consists of series.
+Series is a one-dimensional data structure, which consists of indexes and values.
+Dataframe is a two-dimensional structure that has columns in addition to indexes and values.
 ### add row and colume name

         import numpy as np
         import pandas as pdvalues = np.random.randint(10, size=(3,7))
         df = pd.DataFrame(values, columns=list('ABCDEFG'))
         df.insert(0, 'category', ['cat1','cat2','cat3'])

 ### melt
 convert dataframe with high number of columns to narrow ones The column specified with the id_vars parameter remains the same and the other columns are represented under the variable and value columns